A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Discussion

 \section{Discussion}

 Here we discuss the conclusions that can be drawn from our theorems and simulations about when BH exhibits alarming burstiness and when BH is safe from burstiness concerns.
-We start with bursty settings.
+We end with a discussion of the relevance and feasibility of factor model-based corrections for addressing burstiness concerns.

 Burstiness occurs when there are many strong, long-range correlations between the test statistics.
 When we model the long-range correlations via a factor model, this phenomenon can be explained by Theorem \ref{theorem:conditionalFDPCLT}.
-By Theorem 1, the asymptotic limit of $\FDP_m \giv \bswu$ is $qF_0(\tau_*)/\tau_*$, a quantity that can vary drastically for different realizations of $\bswu \sim \dnorm(0,I_k)$.
+By Theorem \ref{theorem:conditionalFDPCLT}, the asymptotic limit of $\FDP_m \giv \bswu$ is $qF_0(\tau_*)/\tau_*$, a quantity that can vary drastically for different realizations of $\bswu \sim \dnorm(0,I_k)$.
 The variation in $qF_0(\tau_*)/\tau_*$ is greater when the long-range correlations are stronger (or equivalently, when the factor model loading vectors $\bm{L}_{mi}$ have larger magnitude).
 Therefore, the FDP has high variability when there are many strong, long-range correlations between the test statistics.
 Meanwhile, by Theorem \ref{theorem:conditionalFPR_CLT}, there could be a flood of false discoveries, making the bursts severe.
 Our simulations from the 3-factor model fit to the DMD dataset indicate a wide right tail of the FDP distribution as well as severe bursts (see the top-left panel of Figure \ref{fig:Intro_burst4examples} and Figure \ref{fig:DMDk3_Burstiness_Sims}).
 Notably, we find that sparsity of the number of nonnulls exacerbates burstiness issues.
 This can be explained by Corollary \ref{cor:sparse_nonnulls} and is observed in Figures \ref{fig:SparseNonnullLimitBehavior} and \ref{fig:DMDk3_Burstiness_Sims}.